cdmckinley/geometry-api/TeamJournal.md

 Group meeting today to review work completed on the geometric equations.
 Reviewed unit tests for each of the equations.
 Test request/response to the service was demonstrated.
 Discussed and determined changes to be made to how requests and responses should be structured.
 Started working on the documentation for our service.
 Established a plan of action to complete remaining work over the weekend.

 ### 11/12/22
 API has been coded and structured to properly provide responses.
 Continuing to work on documentation.
 Once documentation is completed we plan to deploy to beanstalk.

+## 11/15/22
+We met and made our recording for our presentation.